Ariana Nozeman

-Ariana Nozeman (alt: A(d)riana Noseman/Nooseman): born Ariana van den Bergh (1626/1628 in Middelburg – December 7, 1661 in Amsterdam), was the first woman to play a leading role in a public play in The Netherlands.
-She made her debut on stage on April 19, 1655 at the Amsterdam Schouwburg (Amsterdam Theater) in a play by Jan Jacobsz.
+Ariana Nozeman (also Adriana Noseman or Nooseman; née van den Bergh; c.
+1627 - December 7, 1661) was a Dutch actress who was the first woman to play a leading role in a public play in The Dutch Republic.
+She made her debut on stage on April 19, 1655, at the Amsterdam Schouwburg (Amsterdam Theater) in a play by Jan Jacobsz.
 Schipper which incidentally bore her name ‘Onvergelijkelijke Ariana’ (‘Incomparable Ariana’).

 Early life

 The daughter of actor and playwright Adriaan van den Bergh, Ariana was born in Middelburg between 1626 and 1628.
 Her father had a travelling theatre company and translated and adapted several English dramas for the Dutch stage.
-Among them Thomas Kyd's “the Spanish Tragedy”- renamed Don Jeronimo (1621) in Dutch.
+Among them has been Thomas Kyd's “The Spanish Tragedy” - renamed Don Jeronimo (1621) in Dutch.
 It was possible Ariana could not write.